 - If you’re in the mood for spiked lemonade, be sure to check out this Sparkling Strawberry Lemonade as well!

-More recipes with bourbon
+More tasty drink recipes

 Blackberry Bourbon Lemonade

-For the Blackberry Syrup
+For the Blackberry-Rosemary Syrup

 - In a medium saucepan over medium heat, add blackberries, rosemary, sugar, and water and bring to a boil.
 Reduce to a simmer, then let cook, uncovered, stirring occasionally, for 20-25 minutes or until blackberries have broken down and the liquid has been reduced by half.
 Once ready, remove saucepan from heat.